TemperateGrassland/model_harness/README.md

 # sd-turbo deployment with Asynchronous SagemakerAI Endpoint

 A Python FastAPI that hosts a [SD-turbo](https://huggingface.co/stabilityai/sd-turbo) /predict endpoint for local development and /invocation endpoint for hosting with AWS SagemakerAI.
+The /invocation endpoint hosted in Sagemaker is asynchronous and currently requires manual triggering via the cli.
+The model reads from an S3 bucket, processes the prompt and stores the output in the same S3 bucket.

 The /infra dir uses Terraform to manage the deployment of an [aws_sagemaker_model](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/sagemaker_model), [aws_sagemaker_endpoint_configuration](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/sagemaker_endpoint_configuration) and [aws_sagemaker_endpoint](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/sagemaker_endpoint).